deeplearning540/deeplearning540.github.io/_sources/lesson07/content.rst.txt

 - list/repeat the three ingredients to a feed forward network: input, hidden layers, output
 - classify/categorize parts of a feed forward network when presented a network architecture (as from `keras.model.summary()`)
-- describe a fully connected (dense) layer
 - describe a convolutional layer
 - describe a max pooling layer
-- describe an activation function
-- describe a softmax layer
-- argue against abundant use of the sigmoid function (exploding/vanishing gradients)
 - calculate the output data shape of an image when transformed by a fixed convolutional layer

 - interpret errors with convolutional layers
 - execute a 3 layer network on the MNIST data (or similar)
 - differentiate a dense layer and a convolutional layer